• About TTT

 Austin is one of the most visited cities in Texas.
 In case you’re not aware, Austin is quite a busy city.
 Interstate 35 can be frustrating when driving into and away from the city.
 With happenings on 6th Street, the University of Texas, the eclectic live-music scene, and not to mention the Capitol, it’s easy to see why many people flock to the area year-round.
 But if you want to get out of the busy city to relax and maybe soak up some meditation, there’s much to do outside of Austin that’s worth visiting.

-You can drive north to tour a cave, drive south to play in the river, head into the deep Texas Hill Country, or go west for antiques.
-I’ll clue you in on some of these places to go after you’ve had enough of the busy city.
+You can drive north to tour a cave, south to play in the river, into the deep Texas Hill Country, or west for antiques.
+After you’ve had enough of the busy city, I’ll give you some suggestions.

 1. Stop By The Texas Travel Information Center

 Before heading out of Austin, your first trip might be to the Texas Travel Information Center.
-You’ll find a wealth of brochures on things to do near Austin and around Texas, probably more than you want to know!
-The travel center is located at the Capitol Visitor Center, 112 E. 11th St. Austin, TX 78701.
+There, you’ll find a wealth of brochures on things to do near Austin and around Texas—probably more than you want to know!
+The travel center is at the Capitol Visitor Center, 112 E. 11th St., Austin, TX 78701.
 Did you know there are only 12 Texas information centers?
-Most are around the border of Texas, but Austin’s is inside the city.
+Most are located around the state’s border, but Austin’s is situated within the city.

 2. Head To Lake Travis

-West of Austin is Lake Travis, a popular lake for locals.
-There’s a variety of great places to eat in Lake Travis, where you can also rent a party boat for the afternoon.
-However, there is also Lake Austin nearby too.
+West of Austin lies Lake Travis, a renowned lake among locals.
+There are many great places to eat in Lake Travis, where you can also rent a party boat for the afternoon.
+However, Lake Austin is also nearby.
 I’m sure both are busy on weekends.

 3. See The View From Mount Bonnell